gstjohn/GifBot/README.md

 You may customize any of the settings to fit what you like best as long and the URL is correctly pointing to the GifBot.php file.

-Now, go back to your Slack chats and prosper.
+Now, go back to your Slack chats type #gif search_term and propser.

 <img src="http://hellobold.com/slack/gifbot-demo.jpg" />